Max Allan Collins: Quarry series

-Cinemax has created a TV adaptation of Quarry.
+Cinemax created a TV adaptation of Quarry.
 Written by Michael D. Fuller and Graham Gordy based loosely on the book series, the project centers on a Marine marksman who, upon returning home from Vietnam in 1972, finds himself shunned by those he loves and demonized by the public.
 The disillusioned vet is quickly recruited into a network of contract killers and corruption spanning the Mississippi River.
-The show was cancelled in May 2017.
+The show was cancelled in May 2017 after the first season.

 Nolan series

 This series features a professional thief, similar to and apparently inspired by Richard Stark's "Parker" character, who operates in the Midwest.